 But like all forms of income, passive income is generally subject to income tax.
 How is passive income taxed?
-Much of it will depend on the source, as well as the type of income it is.
+Much of it will depend on the source (such as passive income apps), as well as the type of income it is.
 As we’re about to see, not all passive income taxed the same way.

 What Makes Passive Income Passive?